Priyanka-Ray/documentation.github.io/__init__.md

             sliding_arg += para + ","
 ```

-<h1>9.
-Declaring a dictionary which stores the given parameters</h1>
+** 9. Declaring a dictionary which stores the given parameters

 ```python